 Open Energy Networks proposes options for improving the electricity system to ensure household solar and storage work in harmony and deliver the most value for all customers.

 A nation-wide stakeholder engagement program including workshops and briefings in capital cities, live webinars and an extended submission period has encouraged input from diverse, broad-ranging collaborators with representation from the energy sector, governments, private enterprise and community groups.

 Open Energy Networks seeks to integrate solar and energy storage into electricity networks in ways that help ensure quality and reliability of supply and lower household power bills.

-The key deliverables of this consultation process are a 'first steps, no regrets' actions report in late 2018, and a comprehensive white paper in 2019.
+The key deliverables of this consultation process are a 'first steps, no regrets' actions report and a comprehensive white paper, both to be delivered in early 2019.

-The Open Energy Networks Consultation Paper is available to view and download here.
+The Open Energy Networks Consultation Paper is available to view here.